On this page

 Wire monitors industry developments for every topic in your site.
-It searches the web, evaluates each article for relevance, synthesizes findings into executive summaries, and integrates updates into existing pages.
-The entire pipeline runs with one command per step.
+It searches the web, evaluates each article for relevance, synthesizes findings into executive summaries, integrates updates into existing pages, and publishes weekly market reports as blog posts.
+The entire pipeline runs with one command per step, and every aspect of the research focus and editorial voice is configurable through natural language.

 How News Gathering Works